VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

-Can They Provide References?
+- Can They Provide References?
 Before you order, you may want to ask if you can talk to some previous customers.
-RYA Unlimited gave me some photos of previous customers and also some references that I could call.
+RTA Unlimited gave me some photos of previous customers and also some references that I could call.

-- Measure your Kitchen Carefully: In order to choose the cabinets, you will need, you will have to take measurements of your kitchen.
+- Measure your Kitchen Carefully: In order to order the correct cabinets, you will have to take very careful measurements of your kitchen.
 If you are not sure how to do this, be sure to research it or call someone to help.
 This is especially important if your cabinets have to fit into a non-movable space like a wall or dishwasher.
-After you have your measurements, consider where you want base and wall cabinets to go and the sizes you will need of each.
+After you have your measurements, consider where you want base and wall cabinets to go and the sizes you will need for each.